shupershuff/Diablo2RLoader/README.md

 **Terror Zone Details**<br>
 You can also check the current and next Terror Zone by pressing 't'.<br>
 ![image](https://github.com/shupershuff/Diablo2RLoader/assets/63577525/2bb22b1e-3ea7-4d47-bac4-25c9d6ceda61)<br>
+Data courtesy of D2emu.com<br>

 **Check DClone Status**<br>
 You can also manually check the current DClone status by pressing 'd'.<br>
 ![image](https://github.com/shupershuff/Diablo2RLoader/assets/63577525/f6f2c934-7fce-47db-a052-97e42874d9be)<br>
+Data courtesy of d2rapi.fly.dev, d2runewizard.com and diablo2.io.
+That's right, you can choose your source!<br>

 **Alarms for DClone Walk status changes**<br>
 If configured, you can select which regions and modes to monitor for D Clone (Über Diablo) walk status changes.<br>